Skip to Content

 “Death Wobble”

 This is the potential for the violent shaking commonly called the “Jeep death wobble.”
-You can read our post on Jeep death wobble for much more information, but it’s good to be aware of the potential for this issue to develop, given the right circumstances.
+You can read our post on Jeep death wobble for more information, but it’s good to be aware of the potential for this issue to develop under the right circumstances.
+In short, while any Jeep can become susceptible to the aptly described “death wobble,” the Jeep Wrangler and Gladiator are the two Jeep models with which this phenomenon has been described most frequently.

+Does that mean that the “death wobble” is likely to be experienced by Jeep Wrangler drivers?
+Absolutely not.
+But the Wrangler is a vehicle about which this complaint has frequently been made.
 With that noted, worn components such as control arms and suspension parts, tire inflation and balance issues, wheel alignment, and modifications (like suspension lifts, bigger tires, etc) increase the likelihood that one will experience death wobble in a Jeep.

 And remember – a vehicle that’s made for going off-road could conceivably have components that wear (or loosen) sooner than vehicles that stick to the pavement.